- What is a business claim?

 What is a business claim?

-A business claim is an amount owed to a company as payment for a service provided to a customer.
-It is an amount that the company is entitled to demand.
-If you use invoicing software, you can easily view and track your company’s receivables, i.e., amounts awaiting payment.
+A business claim is an amount owed to a company as payment for a service provided or goods delivered to a customer.
+It is an amount that the company is legally entitled to demand.
+If you use invoicing software, you can easily view and track your company's receivables, i.e., amounts awaiting payment.

 As long as the payment deadline you set and communicated to your customer (one month, three months or 30 days end of month most often) has not been exceeded, the money owed to you is a receivable.
 If this amount has still not been paid after the payment deadline, the receivable becomes a late payment or an unpaid invoice.